ethmarks/ethmarks.github.io/content/posts/mercator.md

 Not satisfied with including a made-up continent, Mercator also included several imaginary islands in the Atlantic Ocean.

-These are examples of phantom islands.
+These are examples of [phantom islands](https://en.wikipedia.org/wiki/Phantom_island).
 Phantom islands were a pretty common occurrence.
 When "Bob said he saw an island" was sufficient evidence for putting that island on every map, there were quite a few times where sailors claimed to have seen islands that don't actually exist.

 ## What is "North", anyways?

 There are *lots* of different ways to define North.
 There's Magnetic North, Geographic North, Grid North, Geomagnetic North, Astronomic North, and a bunch more, but the two big ones are Magnetic North and Geographic North.

 Magnetic North is the North that a compass points to.
 It's basically just the average polarity of the iron atoms in Earth's mantle.
 Because Earth's mantle is a constantly-shifting sea of molten metal, the average polarity can change pretty quickly, even on a human timescale.
-This causes Magnetic North to move. ([link to North Pole's travel since 1590](https://www.reddit.com/media?url=https%3A%2F%2Fpreview.redd.it%2Fposition-of-the-north-magnetic-pole-since-1590-v0-yk5aqz7jtqz91.png%3Fwidth%3D1080%26crop%3Dsmart%26auto%3Dwebp%26s%3D669ab66a0555b8e893ad12dc1d4371f9ef60ad0a)).
+This causes Magnetic North to move.
 In 2025, Magnetic North is pretty close to Geographic North, but in 1569 it was in the Canadian Arctic Archipelago, hundreds of miles away from its current location.

 ![A map of the position of Magnetic North over time.
 In 1590 it is slightly north of Victoria Island.
 In 1600 it is inside Melville Island.
 In 1800 it is to the east of Victoria Island.
 In 1900 it is slightly north of King William Island.
 In 2000 it is far west of Ellesmere Island.
 In 2020 it is slightly west of the Geographic North Pole](~/north-magnetic-pole-travel.webp "A map of how Magnetic North has moved over the years")